Menu

 5. Consider Vitamins and Minerals

-My functional medicine practitioner also had me take magnesium daily (citrate), which, if I now miss, immediately leads to me becoming constipated.
-So this was another huge help.
+My functional medicine practitioner also had me take magnesium citrate, which was another huge help.

 Magnesium helps to relax muscles (which is why it can also help with muscle aches and pains).
 It can help to relax muscles in the digestive tract so that bowel movements can occur more easily.

 Iron supplements can also cause constipation.
-Bisglycinate is a popular type of iron as it doesn’t cause stomach issues or constipation.
+Bisglycinate is a popular type of iron as it doesn’t cause stomach issues or constipation, so you may consider switching if this is a contributor.

 6. Get Adequate Exercise